-\emph{Code-based cryptography} usually bases its security on the fact that decoding a random linear code is an NP-complete problem, which was shown in 1978, by Berlekamp, McEliece and Van Tilborg in \cite{berlekamp}.
-In the same year, McEliece proposed a cryptosystem \cite{mceliece}, in which one picks a code with underlying algebraic structure that allows efficient decoding and then disguises this code as a seemingly random linear code.
-A message gets encoded as codeword and encrypted by adding an error to the message.
-With the knowledge of the algebraic structure of the code, one can recover the initial message, but an adversary faces the challenge of decoding a random linear code.
+\emph{Code-based cryptography} denotes any cryptographic system, which bases its security on hard problems from algebraic coding theory.
+Classically, this problem is the decoding of a random linear code.
+This problem was shown to be NP-complete in 1978, by Berlekamp, McEliece and Van Tilborg in \cite{berlekamp}.
+In the same year, McEliece proposed the first code-based cryptosystem \cite{mceliece}, in which one picks a code with underlying algebraic structure that allows efficient decoding and then disguises this code as a seemingly random linear code.
+A message gets encrypted as corrupted codeword.
+With the knowledge of the secret code, one can recover the initial message, but an adversary faces the challenge of decoding a random linear code.

-The NIST standardization process has now reached the final round, where only one code-based scheme has been selected as finalist for standardization, namely Classical McEliece \cite{NISTMcEliece}.
-The research in this area is, however, not finished yet, especially with the recent announcement that NIST will reopen the standardization call for signature schemes, as no satisfactory scheme has been submitted.
-And although NIST did not choose any of the rank-metric systems as finalist, they frequently encourage the research in other metrics.
+In 2022, NIST selected 4 cryptographic systems to get standardized, namely the lattice-based encryption scheme KYBER \cite{NISTKyber}, the lattice-based signature schemes DILITHIUM \cite{NISTdilithium} and FALCON \cite{NISTfalcon} and the hash-based signature scheme SPHINCS$^+$ \cite{NISTsphincs}.
+However, the standardization process of 2016 is not over yet, as three code-based schemes have moved to the fourth and final round, namely Classical McEliece \cite{NISTMcEliece}, HQC \cite{NISTHQC} and BIKE \cite{NISTBike}.

+The research in this area is, however, far from complete.
+In fact, in 2023, NIST has reopened the standardization call for signature schemes.
+Within this new call, we can find many code-based schemes and many new and interesting problems.